MicroEJ/docs/PlatformDeveloperGuide/blemock.rst

 Simulation
 ~~~~~~~~~~

-It is possible to run the simulator as many times as necessary using the same
+It is possible to run the Simulator as many times as necessary using the same
 setup.
 Also, rebooting the controller will automatically set up the network with
 the saved configuration.